apache/tez/docs/src/site/markdown/by-laws.md

    - Nominating new PMC members and committers
    - Maintaining these bylaws and other guidelines of the project

 Membership of the PMC is by invitation only and must be approved by a lazy consensus of active PMC members.
-A PMC member is considered "emeritus/inactive" by not contributing in any form to the project for over one year.
-An emeritus PMC member may request reinstatement to the PMC.
-Such reinstatement is subject to lazy consensus of active PMC members.
 A PMC member may resign their membership from the PMC by their own declaration.
-Membership of the PMC can be revoked by an unanimous vote of all the active PMC members other than the member in question.
+Membership of the PMC can also be revoked via a Board resolution.

 The chair of the PMC is appointed by the ASF board.
 The chair is an office holder of the Apache Software Foundation (Vice President, Apache Tez) and has primary responsibility to the board for the management of the projects within the scope of the Tez PMC.
 The chair reports to the board quarterly on developments within the Tez project.
 The PMC may consider the position of PMC chair annually, and if supported by a successful vote to change the PMC chair, may recommend a new chair to the board.
 Ultimately, however, it is the board's responsibility who it chooses to appoint as the PMC chair.